List of My Little Pony: Friendship Is Magic characters: Rarity

 Rarity (voiced by Tabitha St. Germain, singing voice by Kazumi Evans) is a white Unicorn with dark blue eyes and a curled indigo-purple mane and tail.
 Her cutie mark, a trio of light blue diamonds, represents her talent for prospecting gemstones and her love of art and beauty.
 Rarity is a svelte, sophisticated, ladylike fashionista and businessperson who speaks with a mid-Atlantic accent and runs a franchise of brand name flagship stores throughout Equestria; she operates out of an haute couture salon in Ponyville called Carousel Boutique.
 Despite her melodramatic tendencies, she has a generous spirit and loves spoiling her friends and strives to create artistic dresses that capture their wearers' inner beauty.
 She owns a pet Persian cat named Opalescence who is commonly nicknamed Opal and has a younger sister named Sweetie Belle.

-Faust's original idea for Rarity's Element of Harmony was "inspiration", but it was changed to "generosity" after the production team deemed the former "too much of a thinker, especially for kids".
-Faust was pleased with the change, saying it "really helped pull [Rarity] away from the stereotypical, unlikable debutante".
-She cites Audrey Hepburn as her biggest influence for Rarity and also says that Tabitha St. Germain's histrionic performance "added a humor to Rarity that was unexpected and wonderful".

 Fluttershy

 Fluttershy (voiced by Andrea Libman) is a yellow Pegasus with green-blue eyes and a pink mane and tail.
 Her cutie mark, a trio of pink butterflies with green-blue bodies, represents her talent as an animal caretaker and her love for nature.
 True to her name, she is defined by her "shy sweetness; soft, whispery voice and tender, nurturing nature", as described by author Begin.
 She possesses a unique affinity for animals that allows her to communicate with them.
 She lives in a secluded meadow cottage in Ponyville where she cares for forest creatures such as her "conniving and willful" pet rabbit Angel.
 In many episodes, Fluttershy exhibits a tough personality that emerges whenever a friend or animal is harmed, in contrast to her normally timid and mild-mannered self.
 Her most prominent ability, "the Stare", causes any creature that meets her gaze to become "powerless and moved to meekness" while it is in effect.

-Faust enjoyed writing for Fluttershy the most out of the show's characters due to her "relatable" struggles with fear, which Faust says brings potential "not just for great storytelling but [also for] great filmmaking".